Unicorns (2023 British film): Critical response

-Joey Moser of Awards Daily gave the film a positive review, writing: "Unicorns is unlike anything you’ve ever seen, because we have never thought of honoring a drag love story in such a balanced way." and called it "such an important piece of new queer cinema."
+Joey Moser of Awards Daily gave the film a positive review, writing: "[This film] is unlike anything you’ve ever seen, because we have never thought of honoring a drag love story in such a balanced way," and called it: "Such an important piece of new queer cinema."
+David Opie of IndieWire graded it a B, commenting: "More romantic than Layla (2024) and gentler than Femme (2023), [it] lies somewhere between the two in terms of its intensity, yet there's still hope to be found and even some glitz amidst the gritty social realism of it all."